JonnoYL/Itinera---Personalised-Travel-Itinerary-Planning-System/README.md

 npx expo start
 ```

-6.

-a.
-Open the camera application on the phone
+6. Open the camera application on the phone

-b.
-Scan the QR code that is displayed on the frontend terminal window
+7. Scan the QR code that is displayed on the frontend terminal window

-c.
-Follow the link to open Expo Go and launch the application
+8. Follow the link to open Expo Go and launch the application

 ### 10. Frontend manual testing